 The Lawrence Public Schools of Lawrence, MA, were interested in evaluating the effectiveness of the Fast ForWord products on their students' reading skills.
-They used a case study involving the assessment of student reading skills before and after participation on the Fast ForWord products.
+They used a quasi-experimental longitudinal study involving the assessment of student reading skills before and after participation on the Fast ForWord products.
 The study participants included a group of students who used Fast ForWord products and a comparison group that did not receive any special reading instruction.
+The students were in $4^{th}-7^{th}$ grade in 2007 at the time of the final assessment.